imgradeone/blog-cocomilk/_posts/_drafts/2022-02-18-music-streaming-platform.md

 To be noted, CloudMusic previously developed a handy UWP client, with smooth experience and excellent Windows integration, but NetEase now dropped its support, and if you download their ["UWP" client](https://www.microsoft.com/zh-cn/p/网易云音乐uwp/9nblggh6g0jf), it will turn into a regular Win32 version. (just look back on previous picture, not this picture above!)

-For the price, while CloudMusic is a Freemium platform, they provide 2 different kinds of Premium: Vinyl VIP ("黑胶VIP")
+For the price, while CloudMusic is a Freemium platform, they provide 2 different kinds of Premium: Vinyl VIP ("黑胶VIP") and Paid Music Pack ("付费音乐包").
+While both can let you access all songs without limit, only VIP could disable all the ads ()

 - **Music Library (or Copyright)**: It Only "Just Works"
 - **Audio Quality**: Not So Good but Still Okay